pateldhruvi2503/brand-intelligence-rag-pipeline/README.md

 ## Architecture

 ### 1. 9-Agent Data Cleaning Pipeline
-Engineered a parallel data cleaning workflow using multi-agent terminal sessions — each agent owned one data source end to end, running simultaneously to automate cleaning across 17 files:
+Engineered a parallel data cleaning workflow using multi-agent terminal sessions — each agent owned one data source end to end, running simultaneously to automate cleaning across various files:

 | Agent | Data Source | What It Does |
 |---|---|---|